Fentanyl Overdose Deaths Skyrocket by 540%

 It is important that your dosage be high enough to adequately block fentanyl withdrawal symptoms, but not high enough to cause side effects.
 It is also important that medication maintenance be continued for at least six months to a year (some patients benefit from even longer treatment durations) and that you and your treatment providers are very cautious about the decision to taper off your medication, and that you proceed very carefully when you do taper, with a well-thought out plan for dealing with the withdrawal process and potential relapse triggers.

 Another key element of recovery success is making sure you have enough mental, social, behavioral, and emotional support to create a life without drugs.
 You need supportive friends and family, educational or work opportunities, access to child care, stable housing, places to turn to for additional treatment during certain life challenges, and so on.
 Most quality treatment facilities will help you with this, or refer you to community organizations who can.
 Recovery isn’t just about not using; it’s about enhancing your overall quality of life so that you don’t have to struggle against the urge to use all the time, and when you do get the urge, you have the tools you need to cope in a safe, healthy way.

 Get the Help You Need Today

 Find a quality detox treatment center that suits your needs today.
-Follow the links on the site, or chat with a treatment advisor online, or by calling the hotline 800-483-2193.
+Follow the links on the site, or chat with a treatment advisor online, or by calling the hotline 800-483-2193(Who Answers?).
 Finding the right detox treatment for you can become much simpler if you just ask for help.